 - Thinking about how I was FINALLY going to Ireland.

-Our ship docked in Cobh, which I already knew was the last port of the fated Titanic.
-There was actually an excursion about the Titanic that I was tempted by, but there was no way you were going to get me to stay in Cobh when there were castles to be found.
+Our ship docked in Cobh, which was the last port of the fated Titanic.
+There was an excursion about the Titanic that I tempted me, but there was no way you were going to get me to stay in Cobh when there were castles to be found.

 We bypassed the popular “Best of Ireland” and “Kiss the Blarney Stone” tours in favor of “The Rock of Cashel and Cahir Castle”.
 I had no idea what either Cashel or Cahir were, but listening to the other guests complain about their tours afterward (these passengers were the most unhappy, unappreciated lot of people I’ve ever met) I feel like we chose well.